 The Department of Education has advised colleges and universities to be timely in conducting their investigations.
-From the time the University receives notice of relationship violence, investigators and conduct administrators have sixty (60) calendar days to collect relevant information about the alleged misconduct, and, if appropriate, complete student conduct proceedings.
+From the time the University receives notice of sexual violence or misconduct, investigators and conduct administrators have sixty (60) calendar days to collect relevant information about the alleged misconduct, and, if appropriate, complete student conduct proceedings.
 Depending on when the institution is notified and the complexity of the report, the investigation may take longer, but students will be informed in writing of anticipated delays.